-I took these tips from the course “Resistance is everything” from Ohmify:
+I took these tips from the course Learn Electronics: The Resistor from Ohmify.

 The course teaches you to combine resistances, and then “see” the voltages and currents in the circuit.
 Which is probably one of the most important theoretical skills in electronics.